 Paul joined NEPC in April of 2002, with investment experience dating back to 1984.
-Paul heads NEPC’s Detroit office.
-The majority of his consulting responsibilities include servicing healthcare systems, corporate pension plans, private wealth and endowments and foundations.
+Paul heads NEPC’s Detroit office and has served as a consulting team leader twice during his tenure leading both NEPC’s Corporate DB and Healthcare teams; his consulting responsibilities include servicing healthcare systems, corporate pension plans, endowments & foundations and private wealth clients.

 Paul has an M.S.F. degree from Bentley College (1988) and a B.A. from Saint Michael’s College in Vermont (1983).
 He is a CFA charter holder and is a member of the CFA Institute.
 He has also taught investments at the graduate level at Oakland University in Michigan (1999).
 Paul has served as a Board and Executive Committee member of Eton Academy, a school in Birmingham, Michigan that helps children who are different learners.